eduardocasino/k-1008-multiple-cards-image-util/README.md

 This utility converts GIMP images in C source code header format to a format suitable for display on a KIM-1 with one to four K-1008 cards as described in the ["Use of the K-1008 for grey scale display, app note #2"](http://retro.hansotten.nl/uploads/mtu/MTU%20App%20Note%20Gray%20Scale%20K-1008.pdf) document.

+© 2024 Eduardo Casino under the terms of the General Public License, Version 2.
+See the LICENSE file for details.

 ## Usage

 Prepare the image to be converted as described in the last section of this document.
 Maximum file size is 320x200 pixels.